 A person who does work for you such that you control what will be done and how it will be done is considered an employee (under common law).

-For example, Jane Smith is a customer service representative for company, Acme, Inc. She works five days a week and is assigned to go to the office Monday through Friday from 9am to 5pm.
+For example, Jane Smith is a customer service representative for a company, Acme, Inc. She works five days a week and is assigned to go to the office Monday through Friday from 9 am to 5 pm.
 While she is working she takes calls from customers and answers their questions.
 Also, she replies to customer service emails that arrive in the customer support inbox.
 She is paid a commission on any products or services she up-sells to existing customers.
-Acme, Inc. pays her health insurance.
+Acme, Inc. pays for her health insurance.
 All of this makes Jane an employee of Acme, Inc.

 What is an independent contractor?

 An individual is considered an independent contractor if they’re in control of how the work is done and what is done to deliver the work.
 What this means is the independent contractor determines what hours of the day they work, and what days of the week they work.
 In addition, independent contractors aren’t required to come to an office.
 Independent contractors come to the office when they want.
 The only control the employer has in this situation is the result of the work.
 Further, the earnings of an independent contractor are subject to Self-Employment tax.